perryjm/notes-gospel/Glossary/Agency.md

 #agency
 #principle

-The ability to choose right from wrong.
-The God given right to choose between right and wrong.
+The God given right and ability to choose between good and evil.